 Andrews’ poetry, copiously published in the 70’s and 80’s, with a reappearance in signature journals in the ‘tweens of the 2000’s, is noted for its indelible lyricism, faceted brilliance of language and imagery, and thematically speaking, an impassioned vision for both the richly storied identity born of her southwestern pioneer roots and on the other, transfiguration through a “melding” with the Other and identification with the “passionate transitory” of the natural world.
 Her influences include the American Confessional School, the work of Theodore Roethke, Tess Gallagher, D.H.
 Lawrence, William Butler Yeats, Walt Whitman and the finally honed early poems of Adrienne Rich.

-Her published works include five collections, the first, In Pursuit of the Family a modest volume published by her mentor Robert Bly and the Minnesota Writers Publishing House.
+Her published works include In Pursuit of the Family a modest volume published by her mentor Robert Bly and the Minnesota Writers Publishing House.
 Reunion, Lynx House Press, Christopher Howell, Editor, appeared in 1983.
 Her most recent collection is Blackbirds Dance in the Empire of Love, an expanded chapbook issued by Finishing Line Press with commentary by literary luminaries Dawn Potter, Jim Moore, and Patricia Kirkpatrick, and cover art by the brilliant mixed media artist Jonathan Sokol.
 Copies of this collection may be ordered signed from the poet; see contact info in the sidebar.

 On the boards: the dual-language collection Bocca, Voce, Delirio/Mouth, Voice, Delirium – Poems of Italia & Amore with consiglieri Prof. Enzo Castel di Lama and the brilliant Italian poetess R. Alba della Sora.
 See About the Blogger for more details.